Reading Time: 5 minutes

 In some cases, relocation jobs will provide a stipend, pay each bill as it is submitted, arrange everything on the employee’s behalf, or they may pay a lump sum relocation package.

 Help with moving expenses takes a load off for employees who have relocation jobs and have to move away from their comfort zone to a new city or country.
-A reasonable employer may pair you with a realtor in the new city, and even pay for temporary housing while you search for your permanent home.
+A reasonable employer may pair you with a realtor to find a permanent home in the new city.

 - Assume responsibility for the costs of terminating your lease early;

-- Reimburse moving-related expenses, such as temporary lodging; meals, transportation, motel costs if you’re driving long distance;
+- Reimburse moving-related expenses.
+This includes temporary lodging; meals, transportation, motel costs if you’re driving long distance;

 - Disconnection and re-connection fees on utilities;